 - 1. Acts of dishonesty, including but not limited to the following: - a.
-Furnishing false information to any College official, faculty member or office personnel. - Forgery, alteration, or misuse of any College document, record, or instrument of identification. - Tampering with the election of any recognized student organization. - 2.
+Furnishing false information to any College official, faculty member or office personnel. - Forgery, alteration, or misuse of any College document, record, or instrument of identification. - c.
+Tampering with the election of any recognized student organization. - 2.
 Disruption or obstruction of teaching,

-- administration, disciplinary proceedings, other College activities, including its public-service functions on or off campus, or other authorized non-College activities, when the act occurs on College premises. - Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person. - Attempted or actual theft of and/or damage to property of the College or property of a member of the College community or other personal or public property. - Hazing for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - Failure to comply with direction of College officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises. - Use, possession or distribution of narcotic or other controlled substances except as expressly permitted by law. - 9.
-Use, possession or distribution of alcoholic beverages on campus. - 10.
-Being under the influence of alcohol, narcotics, or other controlled substances while on College premises or while participating in College connected activities at off campus locations. - 11.
-Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College premises. - 12.
-Participation in a campus demonstration which disrupts the normal operations of the College and infringes on the rights of other members of the College community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus or at College sponsored or supervised functions. - 13.
-Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by the College. - 14.
-Theft or other abuse of computer and technology resources, including but not limited to:
+- administration, disciplinary proceedings, other College activities, including its public-service functions on or off campus, or other authorized non-College activities, when the act occurs on College premises. - Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person. - Attempted or actual theft of and/or damage to property of the College or property of a member of the College community or other personal or public property. - 5.
+Hazing for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - Sex-based discrimination of any type against a person or group of people because of their sex, gender, pregnancy related conditions, sexual orientation or gender identity. - 7.
+Failure to comply with direction of College officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 8.
+Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises. - Use, possession or distribution of narcotic or other controlled substances except as expressly permitted by law. - 10.
+Use, possession or distribution of alcoholic beverages on campus. - 11.
+Being under the influence of alcohol, narcotics, or other controlled substances while on College premises or while participating in College connected activities at off campus locations. - Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College premises. - 13.
+Participation in a campus demonstration which disrupts the normal operations of the College and infringes on the rights of other members of the College community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus or at College sponsored or supervised functions. - 14.
+Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by the College.

-- a.
+- 15. Theft or other abuse of computer and technology resources, including but not limited to: - a.
 Unauthorized access of a file, account, or record, to use, read, or change the contents, or for any other purpose. - b.
 Unauthorized transfer of a file or data. - c.
 Unauthorized use of another individual's identification and password. - d.
-Use of College computing resources to interfere with the work of another student, faculty member or College official. - Use of College computing resources to send threatening or harassing communications, or to view pornography. - f.
-Use of College computing resources to interfere with normal operations of the College's computing systems. - Violation of federal, state or local law on College premises or at College sponsored or supervised activities. - 16.
+Use of College computing resources to interfere with the work of another student, faculty member or College official. - e.
+Use of College computing resources to send threatening or harassing communications, or to view pornography. - f.
+Use of College computing resources to interfere with normal operations of the College's computing systems. - Violation of federal, state or local law on College premises or at College sponsored or supervised activities. - 17.
 Violation of published College policies, rules or regulations.